-Bill George begins his 19th season as head coach at the United States Coast Guard Academy.
-George was named the 16th head football coach at the Coast Guard Academy on April 8, 1999.
+Bill George, who has more wins (63) than any football coach in Coast Guard history, begins his 20th season as head coach at the United States Coast Guard Academy.
+George was named the 15th head football coach at the Coast Guard Academy on April 8, 1999 and set the program record for most wins as a head coach in 2013.
+As well as his duties as head coach, he also coaches the Bears offensive line.

 George was named New England Football Conference (NEFC) Bogan Division Coach of the Year in 2007 as he led the Bears to their second consecutive NEFC Bogan Division championship as the team was a perfect 7-0 in division play for the second straight season.
 The team lost in the NEFC Championship Game for the second straight season and finished the season 8-2.